Purchases made through links earn us a small commission, at no extra cost to you.

-With no shortage of ideas for how to spend 5 days in New York City, we set out to explore this beloved city.
+With no shortage of ideas for how to spend 5 days in New York City, we set out to explore this beloved metropolis.
 Here’s how our first trip to New York City turned out and a day-by-day look at our New York itinerary.

 Our 5 Day Trip to New York City- Visiting NYC in January

 We decided to visit New York City in January and it turned out to be a great choice for someone like myself who isn’t a big “city person”.

 Being there in January was nice because not once did we have to wait in line at any of New York City’s popular tourist sites, even though they were set up to manage large crowds (it must be madness in summer).
 Fewer people also made it easier to get standby tickets to tapings of the late night talk shows.
 Plus, there were a lot of good deals on hotels, Broadway shows, and city sightseeing cards like the New York CityPASS and New York Pass.

 We even got lucky with some unusually mild weather and were able to leave the winter gear at home.
 Although, I was kind of hoping to see Central Park covered in snow!

-How to Spend 5 Days in New York City- An Itinerary for First Time Visitors
+How to Spend 5 Days in New York City- Itinerary for First Time Visitors

 For our first trip to New York City, we definitely wanted to have the quintessential New York experience.
 We admired famous landmarks, attended shows, ate cheap pizza, and even had a museum day.